News and Events

 Courses will be conducted at Sea Spring Farm.
 They will take place solely in our unheated tunnels and greenhouse, irrespective of the weather.
 So dress accordingly, and come prepared to learn.

 Note: We have a strict ‘no smoking policy’ due to Tobacco Mosaic Virus.
 Smokers may may be asked to wear plastic gloves while in the market garden.

 Every year we have an open day to which everyone is invited.
-Next year (2013) it will be August and as soon as we have set the date we will post it here.
+In 2014 it is on 31st August.

 There is no entry fee and people are welcome to just come and go as they please.